In some countries they removed the fanservice and marketed it as a shonen show.

 Kids Rock changed the line in Wannabe from "If you wannabe my lover" to "If you wannabe my brother"; it is unknown how much the rest of the lyrics are modified, but if it's not at all, it adds whole new dimensions of creepy to the song. (it's unknown because the chorus was all that was heard on the advertisement)

 TheIdolmaster.
 A cute game about pop stars!
 With catchy songs, cute dresses and tons of accessories to dress up.
-But the target audience is otaku, with overpriced DLC no young girl could afford.
+But the target audience is otaku, with overpriced DLC no young girl (or most adults) can afford.
 Worth noting though is that Bandai-Namco is trying to get more girls to play the games, by adding male characters.
 But the original demographic complained!

 Harvest Moon was aimed at a gender-neutral audience originally but you wouldn't know it by its mainly female fandom.
 The first few games had male-only protagonists but eventually they added girls, either in a Game-Favored Gender manner or in their own Distaff Counterpart's.
 Modern games always have an option to chose your gender.
 Recent incarnations of the game have began to look a lot more Bishoujo than before.